arulrajnet/attila/README.md

 HEADER_COLOR = 'black'
 ```

 you can use any valid css color.
+This will be used if there is no cover image set in [article](#articles) level and site level.

 #### Social URLs